souldanger/jekyll-pwa-workbox/README.md

 ----------                | ------------
 sw_src_filepath           | Filepath of the source service worker.
 Defaults to `service-worker.js` sw_dest_filename          | Filename of the destination service worker.
-Defaults to `service-worker.js` dest_js_directory         | Directory of JS in `_site`.
+Defaults to `service-worker.js` sw_scope                  | Service worker's registration scope; that is, what range of URLs a service worker can control [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerContainer/register) dest_js_directory         | Directory of JS in `_site`.
 During the build process, some JS like workbox.js will be copied to this directory so that service worker can import them in runtime. precache_glob_directory   | Directory of precache.
 [Workbox Config](https://developers.google.com/web/tools/workbox/get-started/webpack#optional-config) precache_glob_patterns    | Patterns of precache.
 [Workbox Config](https://developers.google.com/web/tools/workbox/get-started/webpack#optional-config)